Goldschmidt hits 7th homer in 8 games, Cards beat Cubs 2-1

 MOVES

 St. Louis recalled rookie OF Lane Thomas from Triple-A Memphis.
-He took the roster spot of OF Harrison Bader, who was optioned to Memphis on Monday. … St. Louis acquired left-handed reliever Adalberto Mejía off waivers from the Los Angeles Angels and transferred INF Jedd Gyorko (right wrist/back strain) to the 60-day IL.
+He took the roster spot of OF Harrison Bader, who was optioned to Memphis on Monday. … St. Louis acquired left-handed reliever Adalberto Mejia off waivers from the Los Angeles Angels and transferred INF Jedd Gyorko (right wrist/back strain) to the 60-day IL.

 TRAINER’S ROOM